-• You do not have the capacity to upload large documents to e-Application; and falls on a Federal holiday, the next business day following the Federal holiday), you mail or fax a written statement to the Department, explaining which of the two grounds for an exception prevents you from using the Internet to submit your application.
+• You do not have the capacity to upload large documents to e-Application; and

+No later than two weeks before the application deadline date (14 calendar days or, if the fourteenth calendar day before the application deadline date falls on a Federal holiday, the next business day following the Federal holiday), you mail or fax a written statement to the Department, explaining which of the two grounds for an exception prevents you from using the Internet to submit your application.
 If you mail your written statement to the Department, it must be postmarked no later than two weeks before the application deadline date.
 If you fax your written statement to the Department, we must receive the faxed statement no later than two weeks before the application deadline date.